Measuring the joint spectral mode of photon pairs using intensity interferometry

 The second challenge is that photon pairs can exhibit time-frequency correlations which must be uncovered using joint measurements~\cite{franson1989bell}.
-This challenge has been partially overcome in experiments measuring the joint spectral~\cite{kim2005measurement,wasilewski2006joint,avenhaus2009fiber} or temporal~\cite{kuzucu2008joint,odonnell2009time,maclean2018direct} intensity of the photon pairs.
-However, these measurements are insensitive to correlations in the phase of the photons.
-Phase correlations arise naturally when the pump pulse is chirped and can degrade the purity of heralded single photons as well as the interference quality between independent sources~\cite{u2006generation,bell2020diagnosing}.
-Thus, given the growing interest in developing photonic networks~\cite{meyer2017limits} and information processors~\cite{zhong2020quantum,arrazola2021quantum}, there is a need for techniques that characterize the full time-frequency structure of photon pairs.
+This challenge has been partially overcome in experiments measuring the joint spectral~\cite{kim2005measurement,wasilewski2006joint,avenhaus2009fiber,zielnicki2018joint} or temporal~\cite{kuzucu2008joint,odonnell2009time,maclean2018direct} intensity of the photon pairs.
+However, these measurements are insensitive to correlations in the spectral phase of the photons.
+Phase correlations arise when spectrally-structured pump fields are used to generate time-frequency entangled photons~\cite{ansari2018tomography} which have applications in quantum communication~\cite{tittel2000quantum, nunn2013large} and sensing~\cite{lamine2008quantum,dorfman2016nonlinear,lyons2018attosecond,ansari2021achieving}.
+They also arise when the pump is chirped and in such cases can degrade the purity of heralded single photons as well as the interference quality between independent sources~\cite{u2006generation,bell2020diagnosing}.
+Such phase correlations must be minimized when preparing the high-purity photons needed for photonic networks~\cite{meyer2017limits} and information processors~\cite{zhong2020quantum,arrazola2021quantum}.
+Finally, the joint spectral phase's structure can reveal interesting physics in the photon pair creation process in both atomic systems~\cite{du2008narrowband} and nonlinear crystals~\cite{triginer2020understanding}.
+All these applications benefit from a full characterization of the time-frequency structure of photon pairs.
 Recent experiments have demonstrated this either by employing nonlinearities~\cite{maclean2019reconstructing,davis2020measuring} or linear techniques that are only applicable to highly correlated pair sources~\cite{beduini2014interferometric,chen2015measuring,tischler2015measurement,jizan2016phase}.

 In this paper, we propose a general scheme to determine the spectral mode of light and demonstrate it experimentally using photon pairs.
 We interfere the photons with a weak reference pulse and measure spectral intensity correlations.
 Our scheme does not require nonlinearities, phase stability, spectral shaping, or complex computational algorithms.
-It does however require a priori knowledge of the spectral mode of the reference pulse.
+It does however require \textit{a priori} knowledge of the spectral mode of the reference pulse.
 Because the reference is simply an attenuated laser, its mode can be measured using conventional self-referencing techniques for classical pulses~\cite{kane1993characterization,iaconis1998spectral}.